-Name of Individual/Organisation:

-Amount of Grant: \$ Date Received:

-Project/Event for which grant was m pade:

-Please give details of how money the Waikanae Ward as a result of was spent, the benefits you received and the benefits the grant:

-Please sign below: please explain why and your intentions for the money.

-Two signatories required for organisation Grant Recipient: ns only.
-Second Contact:

-Crant Nooipiont.
-Occord Contact.

-Signature: Signature:

-Position:

-Date: Date:

-Please return accountability repor t to:

-Democracy Services Team Kāpiti Coast District Council Private Bag 60601 OR democracy.services@kapiticoast.govt.nz
+Name of Individual/Organisation: Amount of Grant: \$ Date Received: Project/Event for which grant was r made: Please give details of how mone the Waikanae Ward as a result of y was spent, the benefits you received and the benefits to fit the grant: Note: If the money has not been spent, please explain why and your intentions for the money.
+Please sign below: Please sign below: Two signatories required for organisation Please sign below: Two signatories required for organisation Grant Recipient: ons only.
+Second Contact: Please sign below: Two signatories required for organisation Grant Recipient: Signature: Second Contact: Signature: Please sign below: Two signatories required for organisation Grant Recipient: Signature: Position: Second Contact: Signature: Position: Please sign below: Two signatories required for organisation Grant Recipient: Signature: Position: Second Contact: Signature: Position: Please sign below: Two signatories required for organisation Grant Recipient: Signature: Position: Second Contact: Signature: Position: Date: